4 Ingredient Protein Waffle Recipe

 - Then, I blended the waffles in a blender for almost 2 minutes.
 I did get more waffle out of it, but the texture was again, similar.

 - I also tested different protein powders.
-They were similar, but to get the calories and macros that I calculated, I used the Optimum Nutrition Vanilla (it has fewer carbs that other powders)
+They were similar, but to get the calories and macros that I calculated, I used the Optimum Nutrition Vanilla (it has fewer carbs than other powders)

 I’d love to hear from you if you try these!!
 Which way did you make them?